Skip to main content

 Network Leadership

 Terry English is the Director of Learning and Development for Josiah Venture.
-Prior to moving to the Czech Republic 22 years ago, he also worked with youth and student outreach ministries in the USA, UK, and Norway.
-While his focus is now on equipping local churches, he also continues to work with… Read more
+Prior to moving to the Czech Republic 23 years ago, he also worked with youth and student outreach ministries in the USA, UK, and Norway.
+In his free time he conducts a large Gospel choir, and enjoys helping other… Read more

 Maurice Nightingale is a member of the Relational Mission core team with responsibilities that include the supervision of early-stage church planting on the mainland of Europe, in particular training and coaching pioneer leaders and developing strategies for both initiating and supporting church… Read more